 In general, the surgeon prepares in a conventional manner, the area of skin below which liposuction is to be performed.
 Typically, this entails marking various zones where radial displacement of the aspiration apertures are to occur.
 Liposuction instrument 1C of the present invention is assembled as described above so that aspiration apertures 8A', 8B' and 8C' of cannula assembly 3' are in communication with a vacuum source (not shown).
-A small incision is then made in the patient's skin in a conventional manner, and the distal portion of the cannula assembly is inserted into a premarked 50 radial zone.
+A small incision is then made in the patient's skin in al conventional manner, and the distal portion of the cannula assembly is inserted into a premarked radial zone.
 As pressurized gas is provided to piston motor 6, inner cannula 10 will automatically reciprocate causing the general location of the suction apertures to be automatically displaced along each tunnel of fatty tissue.
-During the operation of the instrument, the surgeon's hand holding the example, by changing the resistance of a potentiometer 137 55 liposuction instrument is maintained essentially stationary with respect to the patient.
+During the operation of the instrument, the surgeon's hand holding the liposuction instrument is maintained essentially stationary with respect to the patient.
 Fatty tissue is aspirated through the periodically displaced aspiration apertures, and transferred into a reservoir tank operably associated with the vacuum source.